White Shadows in the South Seas

-White Shadows in the South Seas is a 1928 American silent film adventure romance directed by W.S.
+White Shadows in the South Seas is a 1928 American synchronized sound romantic adventure film directed by W.S.
 Van Dyke and starring Monte Blue and Raquel Torres.
 It was produced by Cosmopolitan Productions in association with MGM and distributed by MGM.
-Loosely based on the travel book of the same name by Frederick O'Brien, it is known for being the first MGM film to be released with a pre-recorded soundtrack.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Western Electric Sound System process.
+Loosely based on the travel book of the same name by Frederick O'Brien, this film is important historically for being the first sound MGM film to be released with a pre-recorded soundtrack.
 Clyde De Vinna won an Academy Award for Best Cinematography.

 Plot

 Dr. Matthew Lloyd, an alcoholic doctor, is disgusted by white traders' exploitation of native pearl divers on a Polynesian island.
-They give the divers well below the value of the pearls while the divers suffer numerous injuries, some fatal, from the sea bed and from diving without breathing equipment.
+The traders give the divers well below the value of the pearls while the divers suffer numerous injuries, some fatal, from the sea bed and from diving without breathing equipment.

-When a diver is gravely injured, Sebastian, a leading trader, is indifferent, demanding the other divers keep working.
+When a diver is gravely injured, Sebastian, a leading trader, is indifferent, demanding that the other divers keep working.
 When Lloyd remonstrates, Sebastian threatens him, demands he leave the island and swings a punch at him.
 Later, the diver dies despite Lloyd's treatment but the traders have a party all the same.

 Sebastian tricks Lloyd onto an arriving ship by saying they have measles.
 His men tie the doctor up and send the ship off unmanned.
 Lloyd survives a storm and is washed ashore on an island where none of the natives has ever seen a white man.